Ulsan HD FC: Donghaean (East Coast) Derby

-Ulsan contests the fierce Donghaean Derby with Pohang Steelers, based in nearby Pohang, another of the most successful clubs in the K League.
-The rivalry is one between two of the wealthiest industrial cities in South Korea, with Ulsan being a global center for shipbuilding, automotive manufacturing, and oil refining, while Pohang is home to steel giant and Steelers owner POSCO.
+Ulsan competes in the intense Donghaean Derby against the Pohang Steelers, based in nearby Pohang, another of the K League's most successful clubs.
+The rivalry reflects the economic strength of the two cities: Ulsan is a global hub for shipbuilding, automotive manufacturing, and oil refining, while Pohang hosts steel giant and Steelers owner POSCO.

 One of the most memorable matches between the two sides was played in the final round of the 2013 K League Classic season.
 Ulsan only needed a draw to win the title, but conceded a goal late in injury time and Pohang won the title instead.
 Ulsan also faced Pohang in the 2024 Korea Cup final, which Pohang won 3–1 after extra time.

 In January 2025, members of the Cheoyong Warriors supporters group protested a move by the city government of Ulsan to change the color of some of the seating of the Munsu Football Stadium to red, citing that red is the color of their arch rivals Pohang.